-- filename ((str, file-like object}) The file to write the results to. - notes (str, list of strings) Text; if str, prints single line.
+- filename ((str, file-like object)) The file to write the results to. - notes (str, list of strings) Text; if str, prints single line.
 If list of strings, each list item is printed on its own line. - open\file (bool) Whether to open the file using the default program after creation. - metadata (dict) Extra data to be passed and shown in the PDF.
 The key and value will be shown with a colon.
-E.g. passing {'Author': 'James', 'Unit': 'TrueBeam'} would result in text in the PDF like: ---- Author: James Unit: TrueBeam - logo (Path, str) A custom logo to use in the PDF report.
-If nothing is passed, the default pylinac logo is used.

-as\list (bool) - Whether to return as a list of strings vs single string.
+E.g. passing {'Author': 'James', 'Unit': 'TrueBeam'} would result in text in the PDF like: Author: James Unit: TrueBeam as\list (bool) - Whether to return as a list of strings vs single string.
 Pretty much for internal usage.